-The objective of this webinar, organised in collaboration with the European Social Insurance Platform (ESIP) and under the auspices of the Belgian EU Presidency of the Council, aimed to provide clarity and strategic insights into the integration of AI within social protection systems.
+The objective of this webinar, organised in collaboration with the European Social Insurance Platform (ESIP) and the Belgian Federal Service of Social Security under the auspices of the Belgian EU Presidency of the Council, aimed to provide clarity and strategic insights into the integration of AI within social protection systems.
 The goal was to address the pressing challenges posed by regulatory frameworks, explore opportunities for innovation and cooperation, and highlight potential difficulties in the implementation of effective AI systems to ensure that AI contributes positively to social welfare current objectives and future needs.